 Since the Internal Revenue Service requires you to report all sources of income, you may assume that inheritances that you leave to your loved ones would be taxed.
 In actuality, inheritances are not subject to taxation, with the exception of inheriting retirement accounts (such as traditional IRA or 401(k) accounts).

 There is, however, a federal estate tax that might apply to your estate before everything is distributed to the beneficiaries as an inheritance.
 But, the vast majority of people do not have to be concerned about the estate tax because there is a VERY large exclusion.
 Only the portion of your estate that exceeds the amount of this exclusion would be taxed.
 At the time of this writing in 2019, the exclusion stands at $11.4 million.

-These are a few short questions that we frequently hear from our clients, and you can ask your own if you attend one of our upcoming seminars.
-The information sessions that we hold provide a treasure trove of useful information, so we strongly encourage you to attend the seminar that fits into your schedule.
-To get all the details, visit our seminar page and follow the simple instructions to register for the date that works for you.
-Starting in 2019, we are offering seminars semi-monthly in the evening to accommodate those people that cannot attend during the middle of the day.
+These are a few short questions that we frequently hear from our clients, and you can ask your own if you attend one of our upcoming Webinars.
+The information sessions that we hold provide a treasure trove of useful information, so we strongly encourage you to attend the Webinar that fits into your schedule.
+To get all the details, visit our Webinar page and follow the simple instructions to register for the date that works for you.
+Starting in 2019, we are offering Webinars semi-monthly in the evening to accommodate those people that cannot attend during the middle of the day.